Disclaimer: The images in this article were taken pre-COVID-19.

 Discussing your intern or volunteer work in an interview

-Mentioning volunteer experience in an interview gives candidates an advantage.
-While talking about a previous job might cover specific skills you have, volunteer experience says a lot about your personality and core values.
+Mentioning intern or volunteer experience in an interview gives candidates an advantage.
+While talking about a previous job might cover specific skills you have, intern or volunteer experience says a lot about your personality and core values.

-Your employer will be interested in your character as well as your experience, so mentioning your commitment to social responsibility, your motivation, and go-getter attitude is a huge advantage.
+Most employers will be interested in finding out more about your character as well as your experience, so mentioning your commitment to social responsibility, your motivation, and go-getter attitude can be a huge advantage.

 International travel is also a good indicator of maturity.
-For this reason, don’t shy away from talking about your gap year volunteering.
+For this reason, don’t shy away from talking about your gap year volunteering or interning.
 Spending time overseas as a volunteer is more than just self-indulgent travel.

 Instead of simply brushing over your time away, make sure you’re clear that you weren’t just sitting around doing nothing during your year off.
 Talk about the benefits of a gap year and anything interesting that you did, or any lessons learnt.
-For example, volunteering is usually an excellent way of developing strong people skills.
+For example, interning or volunteering is usually an excellent way to develop strong people skills.

-For anyone new to working, or trying to break into a different field, volunteering is a credible substitute for paid work.
-Use your volunteering to show that you are a passionate and motivated individual, with both practical experience and well-established soft skills.
+For anyone new to working, or trying to break into a different field, interning or volunteering is a credible substitute for paid work.
+Use your experience to show that you are a passionate and motivated individual, with both practical experience and well-established soft skills.

-Essentially, you can use volunteering experience in a response in the same way you would talk about paid work.
+Essentially, you can use interning or volunteering experience in a response in the same way you would talk about paid work.
 Here’s an example of how to use your volunteer experience to answer an interview question:

 Question: Why are you a good fit for this role?

 Response: I’m the perfect candidate for this role because I know how to think on my feet and communicate well with others.
-While volunteering in Laos teaching English, I worked in a fast-paced environment alongside people from a range of different cultures.
+While volunteering in Laos teaching English, I worked in a fast-paced environment alongside people from a range of different cultural backgrounds.
 Although volunteer tasks were clearly delegated, I had to be able to adapt to any unexpected changes in the schedule and adjust my work accordingly.